bridgecrew-perf6/arm-template-functions-deployment/function-app-basic-resources/README.md

 ### ZipDeploy Extension

-The Zip Deploy extension is added along with app setting `WEBSITE_RUN_FROM_PACKAGE=1` to use the zip package for deployment.
+The Zip Deploy extension is added along with app setting `WEBSITE_RUN_FROM_PACKAGE=1` to mount the zip package for deployment.

 ### Comsumption Plan